 - Warranty and Repairs:

-be♥daring supply care instructions with all purchases of vibrating products and also offer a 30 day repair warranty on all vibrating products sold.
+Be Daring the Adult Shop supply care instructions with all purchases of vibrating products and also offer a 30 day repair warranty on all vibrating products sold.
 This entitles the customer to return to store any item which is shown to be faulty within 30 days of purchase for repair or replacement.